Posted on December 18, 2015 in Crime

 Nidal Hasan, who was responsible for the 2009 shooting rampage at Fort Hood that claimed 13 lives and injured over 30, was convicted of all 45 charges of premeditated and attempted premeditated murder.
 Hasan is also eligible for the death penalty.

-While the above examples show only some of the consequences of domestic terrorism, a more detailed explanation of some of the applicable provisions of federal criminal law are stated below.
+While the above examples show only some of the consequences of domestic terrorism, a more detailed explanation of some of the applicable provisions of federal criminal law is stated below.

 Conspiracy charges could also be brought against an individual who agreed to engage in any of the specified crimes above, assuming the elements of conspiracy are satisfied.